BNLNPPS/swf-data-agent/README.md

 rucio list-rules --account my_account
 # get useful info about an item:
 rucio list-file-replicas user.potekhin:t1.txt
+# Will erase a dataset after the 24hrs grace period, is irreversible.
+rucio erase user.potekhin:mydataset
 ```

 The way to delete files in Rucio is to delete associated rules.